|

 Worried what the lights may be, Cathy with her little sister in tow dashed from their room, down the stairs, out the front door and onto the porch.
 Peering from the porch, they spotted the lights.
 Cathy jumped from the porch and into the snow filled back yard.
 She wrapped her arms around herself because the cold night made her feel like she stood inside a big ice cube.
 Cathy looked around.
 She cried back to her sister to remain on the porch so as not to catch her death of a cold.
 At first Cathy did not see anything through the snow and darkness, but then a shiny glimmer caught the corner of her eye.
 At the same time from the porch Janice screamed out and pointed at the glimmer, "There, Cathy!
 Look there.
 There they are!"
 Cathy jumped to the spot then bent down and pulled two shiny light bulbs from the snow.
 She held them in her hand, amazed.
 Strangely, while she was holding the lights she felt warm, she was not cold anymore.
 She smiled because she had found the lights when a thought struck her.

-across the world.
-Suddenly, with some magic sparks, they disappeared
+world.
+Suddenly, with some magic sparks, they disappeared and

 The End